getodk/docs/odk1-src/briefcase-using.rst

    .. _Aggregate Demo Server: https://opendatakit.appspot.com

 #.
 Select the forms you want to download and click :guilabel:`Pull`.
-The selected forms will be pulled to your :ref:`Briefcase Storage <briefcase_storage>`.
+The selected forms will be pulled to your :ref:`Briefcase Storage <briefcase_storage>` location.

    For each selected form, Briefcase will pull down: